-Easy Blueberry Cobbler is a simple dessert that’s ready in no time.
+This Easy Blueberry Cobbler is a simple dessert that’s ready in no time.
 Tangy blueberries are tossed with cozy spices and then sprinkled with a buttery, cinnamon sugar cake-like topping.
-Easy to make and loaded with flavor, this cozy cobbler is perfect to enjoy all year long!
+Easy to make and loaded with flavor, this homemade blueberry cobbler is perfect to enjoy all year long!

 In fact, blueberries just might be my favorite fruit to bake with.
 From this blueberry yogurt cake, to that blueberry peach crisp, those blueberry coffee cake bites, and these mini blueberry kiwi tarts, I love it all.